mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **literal**<`S`>(value: *`S`*): [ISimpleType](interfaces/isimpletype.md)<`S`>

-The literal type will return a type that will match only the exact given type.
+`types.literal` - The literal type will return a type that will match only the exact given type.
 The given value must be a primitive, in order to be serialized to a snapshot correctly.
 You can use literal to match exact strings for example the exact male or female string.

 Example: